onaya7/Library-management-system/README.md

 ## License

-CoinControl is released under the MIT License, which allows you to use, modify, and distribute the code freely.
+LMS is released under the MIT License, which allows you to use, modify, and distribute the code freely.
 See the LICENSE file for more details.
 [MIT LICENSE](https://github.com/onaya7/Library-management-system/blob/master/LICENSE.md).